 Ulcerative colitis and Crohn’s disease have some complications in common and others specific to each condition.
 These complications include colon cancer (patients with IBD require more frequent screening and surveillance, speak with your doctor), bowel obstruction, malnutrition, fistulas, ulcers, and many others.

 Treating Inflammatory Bowel Disease

 Our best-in-class doctors at Manhattan Gastroenterology look forward to helping you manage your specific symptoms and situation to get you back to healthy living!
 Our doctors provide highly personalized and comprehensive care.
 They have earned some of the most respected reputations in NYC.
-For more information about the GI conditions we treat including inflammatory bowel disease (IBD) or to schedule a consultation with one of our GI doctors, please contact our NYC offices.
+For more information about the GI conditions we treat, including inflammatory bowel disease (IBD), or to schedule a consultation with one of our GI doctors, please contact our NYC offices in Midtown Manhattan and Upper East Side.
 We look forward to meeting you!